Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

-Adam Duvall -- hitting .317 in his past 10 games -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Julio Urias on the mound, on August 26 at 4:10 PM ET.
+The Boston Red Sox, including Adam Duvall (.395 on-base percentage in past 10 games, 66 points above season-long percentage), take on starter Caleb Ferguson and the Los Angeles Dodgers at Fenway Park, Sunday at 1:35 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Dodgers.
+In his previous game, he racked up three RBI (going 2-for-4 with a double and a home run) against the Dodgers.

 Adam Duvall Game Info & Props vs. the Dodgers